Contact the College

 Phone: 716-614-NCCC (6222)

-Dr. William J. Murabito was appointed interim president at Niagara County Community College in September 2017.
+Dr. William J. Murabito was appointed president at Niagara County Community College in December 2019 after serving as interim president since September of 2017.

 Dr. Murabito has held the role of Interim President at SUNY Cobleskill in 2002, Sullivan County Community College in 2011, and SUNY Morrisville in 2013 and as CEO/Officer-in-Charge at Rockland Community College in 2003.